tsunami416604/azure-docs.hu-hu/articles/container-registry/container-registry-tasks-reference-yaml.md

 ## <a name="cmd"></a>cmd

-A `cmd` lépés típus fut egy tárolót.
+A `cmd` lépés típusa egy tárolót futtat.

 ### <a name="syntax-cmd"></a>Szintaxis: cmd